CamilleThibault/Master-Thesis/README.md

 Citation: Thibault, Camille.
 2025. « Évaluation de grands modèles de langage en IA pour lutter contre la désinformation électorale au Québec ».
 Mémoire de M.Sc., Université de Montréal.

 -------------------------------------------------------------------
-This dataset contains 2,220 tweets collected and annotated as part of a master’s thesis on disinformation detection in the context of the Quebec electoral campaign.
+Data_QC contains 2,220 tweets collected and annotated as part of a master’s thesis on disinformation detection in the context of the Quebec electoral campaign.
 The tweets were collected on Twitter/X between August 28 and October 3, 2022, during the provincial election campaign.

 Each tweet was manually verified using: